Phoenix Care Clinic Team

 All associates are in network with Aetna.

-Sofia and Jenn are accepting new clients.
+Jenn and Cole are accepting new clients.

 Jenn Harris, LPC Associate supervised by Marie Luna, M.Ed, LPC-S